 " Global context - Green Climate Fund.
 The GCF mission is to expand collective human action to respond to climate change.

 The Fund aims to mobilize funding at scale to invest in low-emission and climate-resilient development on our home planet.
 Created by the United Nations Framework Convention on Climate Change (UNFCCC), the Fund aims to support a paradigm shift in the global response to climate change.
 It allocates its resources to low-emission and climate-resilient projects and programmes in developing countries.
+The Fund pays particular attention to the needs of societies that are highly vulnerable to the effects of climate change, in particular Least Developed Countries (LDCs), Small Island Developing States (SIDS), and African States.
 How a 94-Year-Old Genius May Save the Planet.
 Photo Credit: Sunny studio / Shutterstock.com A man old enough to be Mark Zuckerberg’s great-grandfather just unveiled energy storage technology that might save the planet.

 In what looks like an ordinary bicycle helmet, Swedish designers have replaced Styrofoam with a new shock-absorbing material made with renewable and biodegradable wood-based material.
 In the USA, Over 200 Million People Will Suffer Serious 'Psychological Distress' From Climate Change.
 “The incidences of mental and social disorders will rise steeply.